 Add other measures

 Figure 5.
 A visualization of the classification task.
 The decision boundary is shown as a red dashed line.
-The orange and blue colours are for ground true labelling of pairs.
+The orange and blue colors are for ground true labelling of pairs.
 A perfect classifier would have only orange examples to the right of the threshold and only blue examples to the left of it.

 References